 - 6. (Optional) Configure OpenVPN access.
 See for further information. - 7.
-(Optional) Configure captive portal access:
+(Optional) Configure captive portal access: - a.

-- a.
 Enable captive portal access rights for users of this group by checking the box next to Captive portal access. - b.
-Click Captive portals to expand the Captive portal node. - c.
-For Add Captive portal, click \d. - d.
+Click Captive portals to expand the Captive portal node.

+- c.
+For Add Captive portal, click % - d.
 In the Captive portal dropdown, select a captive portal to which users of this group will have access. - e.
-Click + again to add additional captive portals. - 8.
+Click Yagain to add additional captive portals. - 8.
 (Optional) Enable users that belong to this group to query the device for Nagios monitoring by checking the box next to Nagios access. - 9.
 (Optional) Enable users that belong to this group to access the Bluetooth scanning service by checking the box next to Bluetooth scanner access. - 10.
-(Optional) Enable users that belong to this group to access the Wi-Fi scanning service by checking the box next to Wi-Fi scanner access. - 11.
 Click Apply to save the configuration and apply the change.

-- Log into the IX10 command line as a user with full Admin access rights.
+- Log into the IX15 command line as a user with full Admin access rights.
 Depending on your device configuration, you may be presented with an Access selection menu.
 Type admin to access the Admin CLI. - 2.
 At the command line, type config to enter configuration mode: